 Highlights: Affectionate, Clever, Brave.

-Arguable the most versatile terrier ever, the Airedale gets its nickname “The King of Terriers.”
-Not only are they skilled hunters, but tremendous athletes as well.
+Arguable the best all-around terrier ever developed, the Airedale gets its nickname “The King of Terriers.”
+Of course they’re skilled hunters, but Airedales are also tremendous athletes as well.

-They’re courageous when needed, but affectionate around family.
+They’re courageous when the situation calls for it, but affectionate around family.
 For those looking for a hypoallergenic terrier with a combination of endearment and strength – this one’s for you.

 Highlights: Adaptable, Gentle, Affectionate.

-The graceful, yet charming Samoyed dogs are known for their bright smiles and beautiful white hypoallergenic coats.
-As affectionate dogs, they demand the necessary love and attention.
+The graceful, yet charming Samoyed dogs are known for their bright smiles (The Sammy Smile) and beautiful white hypoallergenic coats.
+But as affectionate dogs, they demand the necessary love and attention.

-However, they always reciprocate it back.
-They can be highly effective working dogs or perfectly loving family dogs – making them quite adaptable dogs.
+They can be both highly effective working dogs or perfectly loving family dogs – making them adaptable dogs.
+While Samoyeds are double coated dogs that do shed, they have low levels of dander.
+Hence, a hypoallergenic dog.

 5. Wire-haired Pointing Griffon